Clubs and Activities

 Moderator: Mr. Franklin

 This program provides students with enjoyable opportunities to utilize their learned skills in actual competitive situations.
 There are places for all students, regardless of the degree of skill development, age, or field of specialization.
-There is a $1 entry fee for each student per sport.
-The seasons and their sports are September-October – Ultimate Frisbee; November – Dodgeball; January-March – Basketball.
+Intramurals will run similar to open gym.
+Although students may form teams in advance, any interested student may walk in to join a team in the sport of that day.

 PAWed (People for Animal Welfare and Education)